laszukdawid/PyEMD/README.md

 ## Introduction

 This is yet another Python implementation of Empirical Mode Decomposition (EMD).
-The package contains many EMD variations and intends to deliver more in time.
+The package contains multiple EMD variations and intends to deliver more in time.

 ### EMD variations